Leah was a healthy 42-year-old, wife and mother of three, who worked a full time job when she was diagnosed with

 Leah’s future, and many others like her, is literally in the hands of these researchers.
 This is why we have chosen to actively seek funding for Lung Cancer Research by creating the Lungs4Life Foundation, Inc. We also aim to increase awareness that anyone can get lung cancer, to encourage healthy living and emphasize annual physicals.
-We have chosen to partner with UNMC and the new Fred and Pamela Buffett Cancer Center on the Nebraska Medicine campus in Omaha.
+We also decided to partner with UNMC and the Fred and Pamela Buffett Cancer Center on the Nebraska Medicine campus in Omaha.

 At this time, the Lungs4Life Foundation has donated a total of $135,000 to the Fred and Pamela Buffet Cancer Center through the Nebraska University Foundation.
 We are proud to keep the money right here in our hometown of Omaha!